ghh1125/ghh1125.github.io/_pages/about.md

 - *2018* Second Prize, National Olympiad in Biology (Zhejiang Province)

 # 📖 Educations
-- *2023.09 - 2026.06*, M.E. in **Computer Science and Technology**, School of Computer Science and Technology, Zhejiang Normal University, under the supervision of Prof. Jia Zhu
+- *2023.09 - 2026.06*, M.E. in **Computer Science and Technology**, School of Computer Science and Technology, Zhejiang Normal University
-- *2019.09 - 2023.06*, B.E. in **Data Science and Big Data Technology**, College of Computer Science and Artificial Intelligence, Wenzhou University (wzu.edu.cn)
+- *2019.09 - 2023.06*, B.E. in **Data Science and Big Data Technology**, College of Computer Science and Artificial Intelligence, Wenzhou University

 # 💬 Invited Talks